pncit/hub/README.md

 We would love to get feedback and contributions.
 If you are interested in contributing, please contact [rgg](https://success.autotask.net/t5/user/viewprofilepage/user-id/35934)
 ## License
-This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details Some code is from external sources.
+At this point all such code was distributed with the MIT License and license details have been added to the individual files in accordance with that license.